 Access and Academic Enrichment Programs

-The Office of Access and Academic Enrichment (AAE) offers the following programs in support of new and continuing undergraduates as they make their transition into the University at Albany community.
-These comprehensive support services include tutoring programs, study groups, access to mentoring programs and study skills workshops.
+The Office of Access and Academic Enrichment (AAE) offers the following programs as support to new and continuing undergraduates as they make their transition into the University at Albany community.
+These comprehensive support services include tutoring programs, study groups, access to mentoring programs, and study skills workshops.
 AAE administers programs that include the federally funded Student Support Service (SSS) program known on campus as Project Excel, the Collegiate Science and Technology Entry Program (CSTEP), and Science and Technology Entry Program (STEP).

 Project Excel (Student Support Services/TRIO)

-Providing academic support and assistance designed to increase the retention and graduation rates of 200 hundred low-income, first-generation college, or disabled students is the primary mission of the Project Excel Program.
-Funded by a five-year grant from the U.S. Department of Education, Project Excel is a TRIO Student Support Services (SSS) Program.
-Project Excel strives to achieve its goal of a graduation rate of 65% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; support in writing and mathematics; tutoring; professional and graduate school speakers; graduate school application counseling; and field trips related to professional goals.
+Providing academic support and assistance designed to increase the retention and graduation rates of low-income, first-generation college and/or disabled students is the primary mission of the Project Excel Program.
+Funded by a grant from the U.S. Department of Education, Project Excel is a TRIO Student Support Services (SSS) Program.
+Project Excel strives to achieve its goal of a graduation rate of 72% of its participants by offering the following services: supplementary academic advisement, personal counseling, career planning, financial aid planning and information; peer mentoring; study skills workshops; support in writing and mathematics; tutoring; professional and graduate school speakers; graduate school application counseling; and field trips related to professional goals.

 Collegiate Science and Technology Entry Program (CSTEP)